Woodspring Wings COVID 19 Restrictions reviewed 25 June 2020

 - Up to two people can fly at anytime by occupying both pilot boxes on either side of the taxiway in use.
 Please take care to ensure 2m distancing when approaching the pilot boxes.

-Thus, the COVID 19 restrictions at 29 May 2020 now read as follows:
+Thus, the COVID 19 restrictions apply as follows:

 - If you attend the field, you must follow government instruction and allow at least 2m between you and other people.